Responsible value chain

-To date some 14 400 suppliers are being covered by such assessment.
-As part of this process, some 4 200 suppliers have signed the Barloworld Supplier Code of Conduct which includes, among other things, the following voluntary undertaking from suppliers:
+As part of this process, some 5 370 suppliers have signed the Barloworld Supplier Code of Conduct which includes, among other things, the following voluntary undertaking from suppliers:

 “The supplier understands that it has responsibility for its own supply chain and for managing standards of conduct within its supply chain.
 It therefore agrees to encourage and promote high ethical standards and adherence to international best practices in human rights, health, safety and environmental standards when undertaking its contractual obligations towards Barloworld.”